-The Programs of All-Inclusive Care for the Elderly (PACE) is designed for older people who meet criteria for nursing home admission but wish to live at home as long as possible.
+The Programs of All-Inclusive Care for the Elderly (PACE) is designed for older people who meet criteria for nursing home admission but who wish to live at home as long as possible.
 The program involves an interdisciplinary team that includes physicians, nurses, physical and occupational therapists, social workers, dieticians, and drivers.
 The services are typically provided in an adult day health center and are available every day.
 The program provides transportation to the center.
 However, some services may be provided in the home.

 PACE includes medical and dental care, adult day care, health and personal care at home, prescription drugs, social services, rehabilitation, meals, nutritional counseling, and hospital and long-term care when needed.
 The PACE service package must include all Medicare and Medicaid covered services, and other services determined by the interdisciplinary team to be necessary for the care of the PACE participant.
 PACE may require a monthly fee.